Our website uses cookies for statistical purposes.

 Mexico permanent resident card validity

-The permanent resident card for Mexico is not issued with an expiration date.
-It is valid for an indefinite period.
+Upon arrival in Mexico, you must submit an application for a Mexican resident card at the National Immigration Institute (Instituto Nacional de Migracion, or INM).
+The permanent resident card for Mexico is valid for an indefinite period.
 Therefore, it does not have to be renewed every few years like the temporary resident card.
-The temporary residence permit has to be renewed again and again.
-In 2023, the first temporary permit is issued only for a year, which costs $5,108 Mexican pesos.
+In 2024, the first temporary permit is issued only for a year, which costs 5,108 Mexican pesos.

 Time frame to get a Mexican green card